top of page

 How Do Solar PPAs Work?

-In a power purchase agreement for solar, the host organization agrees to purchase electricity generated by the solar system without owning the equipment itself.
-Typically, this allows them to buy electricity at a lower rate per kilowatt-hour compared to local utility rates, resulting in reduced operating costs.
-The solar system owner benefits from the income generated and can claim federal tax credits, meaning the organization purchasing the power does not qualify for these tax benefits.
+In a Power Purchase Agreement for solar, the host organization agrees to buy electricity generated by the solar system without owning the equipment.
+This allows them to purchase electricity at a lower rate per kilowatt-hour compared to local utility rates, which results in reduced operating costs.
+Meanwhile, the solar system owner benefits from the income generated by the system and can claim federal tax credits, whereas the organization purchasing the power does not qualify for these tax benefits.

-Solar PPAs are particularly popular for commercial installations, especially as financing options for residential systems have become more prevalent.
-They are especially advantageous for organizations that cannot leverage tax credits due to their taxable status or tax appetite.
+PPA solar agreements are especially popular for commercial installations.
+As financing options for residential systems become more accessible, PPA models in solar are increasingly the go-to choice for businesses that can’t take advantage of tax credits due to their taxable status or tax appetite.

 Who Receives The Incentives With a Solar Power Purchase Agreement?

-In a power purchase agreement for solar, the solar panel system owner typically receives any applicable incentives, including the solar tax credits and Renewable Energy Certificates (RECs) associated with the solar installation.
-While not all states have policies governing RECs, they can be particularly valuable in states with active renewable energy markets, especially for large solar PV systems.
+In a Power Purchase Agreement (PPA) for solar, the solar panel system owner typically receives any applicable incentives, including solar tax credits and Renewable Energy Certificates (RECs) associated with the solar installation.
+While not all states have policies governing RECs, they can be especially valuable in states with active renewable energy markets, particularly for large-scale solar PV systems.

-This arrangement means that organizations purchasing electricity under a solar PPA usually do not qualify for these incentives, which can influence their overall cost savings and return on investment.
-For further details on how incentives work with solar agreements, refer to resources from the Solar Energy Industries Association and other renewable energy organizations.
+This means that organizations purchasing electricity under a PPA solar agreement typically do not qualify for these incentives, which can significantly impact their overall cost savings and return on investment.
+For further insights on how incentives work with PPA models in solar, you can refer to resources from the Solar Energy Industries Association and other renewable energy organizations.

 Solar Leases Vs. Solar PPAs